waste not, want not

 Why do businesses have such huge amounts of food waste?

 There are numerous reasons why businesses waste so much food.
-Consumer preferences for perfect looking produce cause supermarkets to reject or discard produce with minor superficial imperfections.
-Supermarkets want to cater to customers’ needs 24-7, which means they must remain fully stocked at all times, even if that results in wasted food.
+Consumer preferences and company standards for perfect looking produce cause supermarkets to reject or discard produce with minor, superficial imperfections.
+Supermarkets must cater to customers’ needs, which means they remain fully stocked at all times, even if that results in wasted food.
 In most cases, it is easier for supermarkets to throw food out at the end of the day than to find another home for it.
 That’s where Lovin’ Spoonfuls comes in; we offer a simple, streamlined service for food establishments that offers them a tax break and reduced trash costs and allows us to get that fresh, healthy food to people in need.

 How can I contribute?
 Can I pick up leftover food/volunteer?
 Will Lovin’ Spoonfuls pick up leftover food from my house?

 Unfortunately, Lovin’ Spoonfuls is unable to accept food donations from individuals.
-Please see the Volunteer section for more information on volunteering and supporting Lovin’ Spoonfuls’ work.
+While we have limited need for volunteers, you can check our Volunteer section for more information on volunteering and supporting Lovin’ Spoonfuls’ work.
 You can also contribute by wasting less food in your own home.
 According to NPR, “If household food waste could be cut in half, a family of four could save $600 a year.”

 Here are some tips to reduce personal food waste from food waste expert Jonathan Bloom: